The Middle East is synonymous with energy. It has just under half of the world’s oil and gas reserves.

-In terms of oil reserves, Saudi Arabia has the largest oil reserves in the Middle East and the second largest oil reserves in the world.
-Thereafter, the second largest oil reserves in the region are found in Iran, (fourth globally), followed by Iraq (fifth globally), Kuwait (seventh globally), and the United Arab Emirates (UAE) (eighth globally).
+In terms of oil reserves, Saudi Arabia has the largest reserves in the region and the second largest reserves in the world.
+Thereafter, the second-largest oil reserves in the region are in Iran (fourth globally), followed by Iraq (fifth globally), Kuwait (seventh globally) and the United Arab Emirates (UAE) (eighth globally).

-Moreover, and although reserve size does not necessarily translate to production rates, it is unsurprising that the Middle East is the world’s largest oil producing region.
-It accounts for 34 per cent of global oil production and 45 per cent of global crude oil exports.
-Saudi Arabia is the largest oil producing nation in the region (second globally), followed by, Iran (fifth globally), Iraq (sixth globally) and the UAE (eighth globally).
+The Middle East is also the world’s largest oil producing region.
+It accounts for more than a third of global oil production and is responsible for roughly 34.5 per cent of global oil exports.
+Saudi Arabia is the largest oil producing nation in the region (second globally), followed by Iran (fifth globally), Iraq (sixth globally) and the UAE (eighth globally).

-The region is also the second largest producer of natural gas in the world.
-Overall, Iran was, in 2017 the largest producer of natural gas in the Middle East (third globally) (although this may change with the reintroduction of US sanctions, discussed below) followed by Qatar (fifth globally) and Saudi Arabia (ninth globally).
+The region is the third largest producer of natural gas in the world.
+In 2018, and notwithstanding the imposition of sanctions, Iran remained the largest producer of natural gas in the region (third globally), followed by Qatar (fifth globally) and then Saudi Arabia (ninth globally).

-This richness in resource and success in production and export has underpinned much of the economic development of the region in recent decades.
+This richness in resources and success in production and export has underpinned much of the economic development of the region in recent decades.

-This is set to further grow.
-Demand for energy is increasing both domestically and internationally.
-Current estimates are that global energy demands will increase by 25 per cent by 2040 and energy demands in the Middle East alone will grow by 50 per cent by 2035.
+This is set to continue.
+Demand for energy is increasing both within the region and internationally.
+Current estimates are that global energy demands will increase by 25 per cent by 2040.
+In line with this, the Middle East is likely to increase its oil and gas production.
+One estimate suggests that by 2040, oil and gas production in the region will have grown by 17 per cent and 60 per cent, respectively.

-Notwithstanding the significance of the size and proportion of its traditional carbon-based energy resources, and not least because of the likely significant increase in demand for energy in the near future, the Middle East has begun to focus its attention on the development of renewable energy resources.
-Solar energy in particular has grown rapidly in the past few years.
-Indeed, the UAE now hosts the world’s largest solar power plant, Noor Abu Dhabi.
+Notwithstanding the significance of the size and proportion of its oil and gas resources, and not least because of the likely increase in demand for energy in the near future, the Middle East has begun to look to other sources of energy including nuclear, coal and renewables.

-As a result, the nature and scope of the Middle East’s energy resources is beginning to expand, which will have an impact on the nature and scope of disputes arising from projects relating to these resources.
+As the nature of the Middle East’s energy resources expands, the nature and scope of disputes arising from projects relating to these resources will also be impacted.

 Ownership and management of resources

-- Saudi Arabian Oil Co (Aramco) is Saudi Arabia’s state-owned national petroleum company that manages the upstream, midstream and downstream components of Saudi Arabia’s crude oil and natural gas.
+- Saudi Arabian Oil Company (Aramco): Saudi Arabia’s state-owned national petroleum company that manages the upstream, midstream and downstream components of Saudi Arabia’s crude oil and natural gas.
 Aramco is the world’s largest oil and gas company.
-It works regularly with other state companies, international companies and joint ventures.
+Following its historic initial public offering (IPO) in 2019, it raised approximately US$25.6 billion and is now the world’s most valuable listed company.

-- Abu Dhabi National Oil Company (ADNOC) is the NOC of the Emirate of Abu Dhabi within the UAE.
-Each emirate within the UAE has the right to the natural resource within its borders, as well as the responsibility for the proper exploitation of those resources.
-Abu Dhabi, which has the vast majority of hydrocarbon reserves in the UAE, has created ADNOC to manage, produce and preserve these reserves on behalf of the Abu Dhabi government.
+- Abu Dhabi National Oil Company (ADNOC): Abu Dhabi, which has the vast majority of hydrocarbon reserves in the UAE, created ADNOC to manage, produce and preserve these reserves.
+ADNOC manages approximately 95 per cent of the UAE’s proven oil reserves and 92 per cent of the country’s gas reserves.
 ADNOC’s board of directors is the Abu Dhabi Supreme Petroleum Council, which is also responsible for setting and regulating Abu Dhabi’s petroleum related policies, objectives and activities.

-- Qatar Petroleum manages upstream, midstream and downstream oil and gas operations in Qatar and acts as the state’s investment arm in the oil and gas sector both domestically and internationally.
+- Qatar Petroleum: Qatar’s NOC manages upstream, midstream and downstream oil and gas operations in Qatar and acts as the state’s investment arm in the oil and gas sector both domestically and internationally.

-- The Iranian Ministry of Petroleum controls all issues pertaining to the exploration, extraction, exploitation, distribution and exportation of crude oil and oil products with a number of NOCs including the National Iranian Oil Company entering into contracts on behalf of the state.
+- Iranian Ministry of Petroleum: The Iranian Ministry of Petroleum controls all issues pertaining to the exploration, extraction, exploitation, distribution and exportation of crude oil and oil products with a number of NOCs (including National Iranian Oil Company, National Iranian Gas Company, National Iranian Oil Refining & Distribution Company and, the National Petrochemical Company) that enter into contracts on behalf of the state.

 These NOCs will, for the most part, enter into commercial agreements with private, often international, entities in order to assist with some or all of their upstream, midstream and downstream needs.